wencin-poh/Project-Intuition/README.md

 Additional contributions not specified within the folders:

 Wencin: Setting up MathJax for mathematical equations in the modules <br>
-Wencin: Researching funding opportunities and applying for funding
+Wencin: Researching funding opportunities and applying for funding <br>
-Jeff: Researching relevant literature in education
+Jeff: Researching relevant literature in education <br>
-Jeff: Creating instructional videos to accompany modules In addition all members attend weekly meetings to provide feedback to the other team members.
+Jeff: Creating instructional videos to accompany modules <br>
+In addition all members attend weekly meetings to provide feedback to the other team members.